hyl3rid/blog/data/blog/lasagna.md

 ### Ingredients

-10-ounce vegan lasagna sheets, cooked
+⦁ 10-ounce vegan lasagna sheets, cooked
-3 cup vegan mozzarella cheese, shredded
+⦁ 3 cup vegan mozzarella cheese, shredded
-¼ cup vegan parmesan cheese, grated
+⦁ ¼ cup vegan parmesan cheese, grated
-1 tbsp olive oil
+⦁ 1 tbsp olive oil
-1 small onion, sliced
+⦁ 1 small onion, sliced
-2 garlic cloves, minced
+⦁ 2 garlic cloves, minced
-1 small zucchini, sliced
+⦁ 1 small zucchini, sliced
-half of small eggplant
+⦁ half of small eggplant
-2 cups of mushrooms cremini, sliced
+⦁ 2 cups of mushrooms cremini, sliced
-3 cups fresh spinach, roughly chopped
+⦁ 3 cups fresh spinach, roughly chopped
-1 tbps of thyme
+⦁ 1 tbps of thyme
-Salt and black pepper, to taste
+⦁ salt and black pepper, to taste

-**For the Béchamel Sauce:**
+**For the béchamel sauce:**
-¼ cup flour
+⦁ ¼ cup flour
-¾ cups soy milk
+⦁ ¾ cups soy milk
-4 tbsp olive oil
+⦁ 4 tbsp olive oil
-A pinch nutmeg
+⦁ A pinch nutmeg

 ### Instructions

+**For the vegetable filling**
 ⦁ Slice the eggplant into rounds and add salt to each side.
 Place the rounds in a colander with a bowl underneath to catch the liquid from the eggplant.
 ⦁ In a large bowl, add mozzarella cheese and grated parmesan cheese.
 Mix well and set aside.
 ⦁ Heat olive oil over medium heat in a skillet.